ansible/ansible/docsite/rst/intro_installation.rst

 Ansible by default manages machines over the SSH protocol.

-Once Ansible is installed, it will not add a database, and there will be no daemons to start or keep running.
-You only need to install it on one machine (which could easily be a laptop) and it can manage an entire fleet of remote machines from that central point.
-When Ansible manages remote machines, it does not leave software installed or running on them, so there's no real question about how to upgrade Ansible when moving to a new version.
+Once Ansible is installed, it will *not* add a database, and there will be *no daemons* to start or keep running.
+You only need to install it on one control machine (which could easily be a laptop) and it can manage an entire fleet of remote machines from that central point.
+When Ansible manages remote machines, it does *not* leave software installed or running on them, so there's no real question about how to upgrade Ansible when moving to a new version.

 .. _what_version: